 As a result, it’s easy to make mistakes if you’re exploring these products for the first time.
 It’s very possible to become confused or misinformed about hemp and CBD as more and more uses are introduced.
 That is why it’s important to learn the distinction between certain cannabis extractions.
 Here, the team at CBD Ultra will explain in detail the two main forms of legally available cannabis formulation, and underline their differences.

 What is CBD oil and how is it made?

 In simple terms, CBD – short for cannabidiol – is a non-psychoactive extract of the cannabis plant.
 It is retrieved from the flowers, stalks and leaves of the plant.

 CBD oil or tincture is commonly used by applying a couple of drops under the tongue once or twice a day.

-It is known to have a relaxing effect and optimise general health and wellbeing.
-CBD is most commonly collected using CO2 extraction – where pressurised carbon dioxide is used to “pull” the natural oils out.
+It is known to have a relaxing effect and optimize general health and wellbeing.
+CBD is most commonly collected using CO2 extraction – where pressurized carbon dioxide is used to “pull” the natural oils out.
 It can also be obtained using a solvent, or through the gradual heating of the plant matter using olive oil.

 What is hemp oil and how is it made?

 Hemp extract can be used as a dietary supplement.
-It’s also often used as a skincare or hair care product, with similar properties to moisturiser or conditioner.
+It’s also often used as a skincare or hair care product, with similar properties to moisturizer or conditioner.